-- 5 Independence Day Celebrations in Guinea: Life, Customs & Traditions
+- 3 Guinea Independence Day Celebrations & Activities

 A large portion of Upper Guinea fell inside the region influenced by the medieval empire of Ghana, yet none of present-day Guinea was actually within the empire.
 The northern portion of present-day Guinea was, however, within the later Mali and Songhai empires.